-The 21-year-old student, from Bengal, moved to Wales in 2019 and quickly fell in love with the capital city of Cardiff and all that it has to offer an international student.
+The 21-year-old student, from Bangalore, moved to Wales in 2019 and quickly fell in love with the capital city of Cardiff and all that it has to offer an international student.

 With a passion for electric dance music, Anurag opted to study a BSc in in Sound and Live Event Management at the University of South Wales – an opportunity too good to miss.